AC Repair & Replacement in Fairfax VA

 Air conditioning includes both the cooling and heating of air.
-It also cleans the air and controls the
+It also cleans the air and controls moisture levels.

 Most air conditioning systems have five mechanical components:

 Most central air conditioning units utilize a split system.

 That is, they consist of a "hot" side, or the condensing unit—including the condensing coil, the compressor and the fan—which is located outside your home, and a "cool" side that is situated inside your home or business.

 The cold side is made up of an expansion valve and a cold coil, and it is usually part of your furnace or some type of heating system.
 The furnace pushes air through the evaporator coil, which brings down the air's temperature.

 Then this cool air is distributed throughout your home by air ducts.
 A window unit operates on the same principal, the only difference being that both the hot side and the cold side are located within the same housing unit.

 The compressor is the center of the system.
 Compressors are a type of pump, causing the refrigerant to flow through the AC unit.